-I have always known that dense breast tissue is much more difficult to read on a mammogram than more fatty tissue, but did not know that this characteristic might be enhanced by taking estrogen supplements.
+I have always known that breast density is much more of a challenge to read on a mammogram than more fatty tissue, but did not know that this characteristic might be enhanced by taking estrogen supplements.
 Knowing this, it makes sense that anything that reduces estrogen, such as tamoxifen, might reduce breast density and perhaps reduce the risk of breast cancer.

 However, unless the risk of getting breast cancer is extremely high, I do not feel the risks of taking tamoxifen or other estrogen-reducing drugs, is a safe prevention method, although avoiding supplemental estrogen is obviously a good idea.